 September 2021 saw the launch of Starting B, an initiative that aims to change perceptions and to foster a disability-inclusive culture.

-Under the programme, we have partnered with six parasports athletes as we look to take our disability-friendly policy to the next level.
+Under the programme, we have partnerships with six parasports athletes, among which four were renewed in 2022 as we look to take our disability-friendly policy to the next level.
 These champions with their exceptional track records are all helping, in their own special way, to change attitudes to visible and non-visible disabilities across our workforce.

 Fair treatment for all and equal opportunity are among our core principles, and are enshrined in our Human Resources Charter.
 These principles apply to all aspects of the employee’s career, from recruitment and training to promotion, information and communication.